Antony Woodcock, MD

 I’m never one to stray too far from the truth, regardless of how unpopular it may be and I am afraid that once again I will probably find myself in the firing line for telling it how I see it.
 The time has come however to strip back the veneer and be brutally honest about the immediate future of the industry that I know and love.

-For years now the UK hospitality industry, London specifically, has been completely and utterly dependant on our mainland neighbours to the south with regards to staffing our typically lower paid jobs.
+For years now the UK hospitality industry, London specifically, has been completely and utterly dependant on our mainland neighbours with regards to staffing our typically lower paid jobs.
 I say lower paid rather than lower skilled as as a hospitality professional I never underestimate nor take lightly the impact of an experienced, hard working maid, cleaner, kitchen porter or waiter.
 They are the backbone of our industry and as many of you will be experiencing currently, we can not operate without them.
 Your hotel could more than likely survive the business day without your General Manager but I challenge you to keep it running without enough maids.

 Why has hospitality been able to pay so little for so long when other industries seem to have adapted...